 One of the best tips I can offer is to make your dining reservations for the furthest day out and work inward to the soonest date of your trip.

 Example: For my trip to Disney World in July I was able to make a Be Our Guest reservation for our last full day in the parks.
-The restaurant had no availability for our first day couple days.
+The restaurant had no availability for our first day couple of days.

 Tip #2: Be Flexible With Your Disney Theme Park Dates

 I had made theme park reservations at Disney World a while back when we planned our vacation.
 Thankfully the availability was green for the week we were going so I was luckily able to change park reservations based on dining availability.
 If this is an option for you too, I’d highly recommend being flexible with your dates so you can get hard to make reservations!

 Example: We had planned on visiting Hollywood Studios on our second date in the parks but could not make a Sci-Fi Dine-In reservation until a couple of days later so we made the dining reservation and then changed our park reservations to reflect the dining reservations.
 We ended up changing all but 1 of our park reservations because of the dining availability.

 Tip #3: Look for Disney Reservations By Exact Time

 Disney’s dining reservations site allows you to look up available times based on either Breakfast, Brunch, Lunch, Dinner or by specific times (every half hour).

 It was recommended to us by our travel agent, Christina Salisbury with Ears of Experience, that we try for reservations based on specific times we wanted to eat.
 This turned out to be a great tip!